kenmoini/kenmoini.com/site/content/en/post/2023/03/blog-it-out-hugo-a-go-go.md

 If this is your first time doing something with Git on your local terminal there are a few things you'll need to do:

 - Maybe install Git
-- Configuring the local Git user
+- Configure the local Git user
-- Creating an SSH Key Pair
+- Create an SSH Key Pair
-- Adding the Public Key to GitHub
+- Adding the ***PUBLIC*** Key to GitHub

+### Installing Packages & Configuring Git

-The following should work for most Linux/Mac terminals:
+The following should work for most Linux/Mac terminals - let's start by installing Git and `jq` cause we'll need that later:

 ```bash
 ################# Local Git Setup